 Our Family Dinner Book Club selection for the month of March is Charlotte’s Web by E.B.
 White.
 Here you’ll find a menu that can be prepared with the help of your children, and will hopefully be a fun and interactive activity for the whole family.
 Head over to Growing Book by Book for some talking points to get the conversation started.
 Then visit Enchanted Homeschooling Mom for a fun craft to decorate your dinner table.
 We invite you to share a picture from your dinner with us anytime during the month on our Family Dinner Book Club Facebook page.

 The climax of Charlotte’s Web takes place at a fair so I made the focus of this dinner menu foods that would be typically found at a fair.

 Corn on the Cob – I like to cut the cobs into smaller wheels to make them easier to hold, and they’re cuter!

-Wilbur’s Pig Slop Pasta
+Wilbur’s Pig Slop Pasta (recipe below)

 Raspberry Soda Pop -frozen raspberries, defrosted and mashed, mixed with sparkling water